Solinea/goldstone-server/HACKING.md

 ### Upgrade or install Pip

-If your system already has Pip, upgrade it to a recent version.
+If your system already has Pip, upgrade it to the latest version.

 If your system doesn't have pip installed, install it: